Struggles with Handwriting

 25-33% of children are challenged with dysgraphia.
 Our occupational therapy program can help children, ages 4 and up, develop strong handwriting skills through fine and visual motor skill strengthening and development.

-We also offer our Handwriting Club providing a fun learning environment, where your child will be placed in a group setting designed to match specific skill and age levels.
+In addition to one-on-one therapeutic services, Child Success Center also offers Handwriting Club , providing a fun learning environment, where your child will be placed in a group setting designed to match specific skill and age levels.
 Our small group size and interactive indoor gym promote a positive approach to learning an often difficult and challenging skill.
 We incorporate multi-sensory strategies and whole brain learning – featuring the Handwriting Without Tears® program.
 This easy-to-learn curriculum makes handwriting mastery joyful for students of all levels.